 With the changes that have taken place over the past few years, HECM borrowers can having great confidence they can remain in their homes for as long as they wish.
 Questions about maturity events (when the HECM ends) and the new Financial Assessment which qualifies borrowers and makes certain they can pay their taxes and insurance are covered on this page.

 Not having to pay any monthly mortgage payments on the HECM is a great advantage.
-But what's even better is the LOC, Line of Credit.
-You can draw on your credit line whenever you need to whether to enjoy life more or pay some bills.
+But what's even better is the LOC, Line of Credit feature.
+You can draw on your credit line whenever the need arises whether to enjoy life or just pay some bills.

 The HECM line of credit stays open so the funds are there when you need them.
-The HECM line of credit grows over time as the unused portion of the line of credit grows at the compounding rate plus 0.5%.
-So, for example, if you took out the HECM line at age 62 or 65 and left it there untouched for say 10 or 15 years, just think of how your money would have grown.
+The HECM line of credit grows over time as the unused portion of the line of credit grows at the compounding rate on the loan plus 1/2%.
+So, for example, if you took out the HECM line at age 62 or 65 and left it there untouched for say 10 or 15 years, think of how your money would have grown.

-Financial planners used to give reverse mortgages a bad rap, but since the safeguards have been enhanced, this is no longer true.
-Reverse mortgages can be a very valuable financial planning tool which can help retirees cover many of the lifestyle expenses that crop up and also enhance their retirement portfolios.
+Financial planners used to give reverse mortgages a bad rap, but since the HECM safeguards have been enhanced, this is no longer true.
+Reverse mortgages can be a valuable financial planning tool which can help retirees cover many of the lifestyle expenses that crop up and also enhance their retirement portfolios.

 Rather than obtaining your reverse mortgage out of sheer need, financial planners suggest taking it out earlier.
 Reverse mortgages are now safer than ever with the inception of the Financial Assessment which assures lenders that the borrower can pay their real estate taxes, homeowner's insurance, and any fees such as condo or HOA fees.

-HUD has designed the reverse mortgage to ensure borrowers have all the resources they need to fulfill all the requirements of the loan as it progresses throughout their lifetime or time in the home.
-Financial planners who study income plans now see the benefits of a reverse mortgage and using the home's equity for retirement income.
+HUD has designed the reverse mortgage to ensure borrowers have all the resources they need to fulfill all the requirements of the loan as it progresses throughout their lifetime as they age in place.
+Many financial planners who study income plans now see the benefits of a reverse mortgage and using the home's equity for retirement income.